Our Impact

 Women playing bingo

-In a high-cost D.C. community, we helped preserve over 400 homes as affordable and ensured that the tenant’s association became partial owners of the buildings.
+In a high-cost D.C. community, we helped preserve over 400 homes as affordable, and ensured that the tenant’s association became partial owners of the buildings.
 We brought the full breadth of our capabilities, providing over $100,000 in mortgage debt and equity investments, and a Section 4 Capacity Building grant to make it possible.
-“We are a success story,” says Josephine Hodges, member of the tenant’s association and long-time resident.
+“We are a success story,” said Josephine Hodges, a member of the tenant’s association and long-time resident.
 “We’ve shown that we as residents deserve the right to ownership.”
 Read the full story of Columbia Heights Village.

-Our Impact On: People
+Our Impact On People

 Image